jiaxi-jiang/FBCNN/README.md

 By reducing the misalignment of training data and real-world JPEG images, FBCNN-A further improves the results on complex double JPEG restoration. _**This proposed double JPEG degradation model can be easily integrated into other image restoration tasks, such as Single Image Super-Resolution, for better general real image restoration.**_

-To the best of our knowledge, we are the first to tackle the problem of restoration of non-aligned double JPEG compression.
-As JPEG is the most widely used image compression algorithm and format, and most real-world JPEG images are compressed many times, we believe it would be a significant step towards real image restoration.

 Experiments
 ----------